-But even if this is their original purpose.
-There are still many who use these on paved roads.
+But many use these on paved roads.
 We can’t blame them, though.
-They just want to make the most out of their bikes and use them in different places!
+They want to make the most of their bikes and use them in different places!

 But is riding a mountain bike on pavement a good idea?
-Or does it damage your bike and ruin the fun in mountain biking?
+Or does it damage your bike and ruin the fun of mountain biking?

 Those are the things we’ll talk about in this article.
 We’ll also talk about the pros and cons of riding mountain bikes on roads.
 As well as provide some tips so you can enjoy your bike more.